ara3d/parakeet/README.md

 * `ParserCache` - Stores parser errors, and successful parse results to accelerated future lookups.
 * `Rule` - Base class of a parser, provides a match function that accepts a ParserState and a ParserCache.
 * `Grammar` - Base class of a collection of parsing rules, usually defined as properties.
-* `AstNode` - Base class of typed parse trees generated from `Grammar` objects.
+* `CstNode` - Base class of typed parse trees generated from `Grammar` objects.
-* `AstClassBuilder` - Static class with functions for generating `AstNode` classes and factory functions from `ParserTree` objects.
+* `CstClassBuilder` - Static class with functions for generating `AstNode` classes and factory functions from `ParserTree` objects.
 * `ParserError` - An error created when a `Sequence` fails to match a child rule after an `OnError` rule.
 * `ParserException` - This represents an internal parser error which usually results from a grammar mistake.